development-community/.github/profile/README.md

 Development Community is a branch of Development, a project created by <a href="https://github.com/SUPRAZY-DEV">Suprazy</a> and administered by <a href="https://github.com/Cyrnax24">Cyrnaxx</a>, <a href="https://github.com/booleans-oss">Booleans</a> and <a href="https://github.com/Hesedi3l">Hesediel</a>.
 This project brings together a diverse team of developers to help our community with their programming or computing experience.
 We are based on Discord with whom we are partners.

 <h3>Connect with us:</h3>
-You can join our [Discord](https://discord.gg/dev-community) to be at the forefront of our community, for special requests we prefer <a href="mailto:suport@dev-community.tech">emails</a>.
+You can join our <a href="https://discord.gg/dev-community">Discord</a> to be at the forefront of our community, for special requests we prefer <a href="mailto:suport@dev-community.tech">emails</a>.
 You can follow our tutorials and courses on <a href="https://youtube.com/DevelopmentCommunityFR">Youtube</a>.

 <h3>Partners:</h3>
 <p align="left">